Quality of life in Europe

 Eurobarometer survey, acceding and candidate countries, 2002

-Fertility and family issues in an enlarged Europe
+Low income and deprivation in an enlarged Europe

 - Read the synthesis report: Perceptions of living conditions in an enlarged Europe (résumé also available)